tylerharter/cs301-projects/spring19/p6/README.md

 Consider writing a function to solve Q9 and Q10 with the same code.

-## Q9: what is the highest-rated wine variety made in "Spain"?
+## Q10: what is the highest-rated wine variety made in "Spain"?

-## Q11 (5 points):
-Write a function that calculates average points per dollar for all wines made by a winery and then print price per dollar of the Winery called `Heitz`.
-Assume all prices in dataset are in dollars.

-## Q12 (5 points):
-Print price per dollar of the Winery called `Ponzi`.

-## Q13 (5 points):
+## Q11: what is the average points-per-dollar (PPD) ration of the "Heitz" winery?

+In this question, we're trying to find the best value using the `points` (the rating) and `price` (cost in dollars) columns.

+Be careful!
+You need to compute the ratio of each wine of the given winery.
+Dividing the sum of all points by the sum of all prices will produce a different answer.

+## Q12: what is the average PPD of the "Ponzi" winery?

-Which winery in `USA` has the highest price per dollar?
+## Q13: which winery in New Zealand has the highest average price per dollar?

-## Q14 (5 points):
-Which winery in `France` has the highest price per dollar?
+## Q14 which winery in Australia has the highest average price per dollar?

-## Q15 (2 points):
-Which winery in `Italy` has the highest price per dollar?
+## Q15 which winery in Canada has the highest average price per dollar?

 ## Q16 (5 points):
 Given a winery X, design a function to find out `variety` of all the wines produced.
 Using this function output the